denten-books/plain-text/0-intro.md

 and the deconstruction of meaning.
 I further encourage those who may have considered themselves mere "users" of computation to apply the same critical acuity they employ in the close reading of prose and poetry to the understanding of code and machine.
-For text to render on the screen properly it must be encoded or translated from machine-transmittable code into human-readable shape.
+For text to render on screen properly it must be encoded or translated from machine-transmittable code into human-readable shape.
 Encoding constitutes a primitive field of textual activity, at the crossroads of computer science and the study of literature.
 Encoding matters because how texts are encoded, transmitted, and stored